Speak To You Mountain In Faith And It Will Move

 Worldly Distractions

 Jesus warned about the “worries of this life, the deceitfulness of wealth, and the desires for other things” that choke out the Word (Mark 4:19).
-Our culture is filled with distractions—social media, entertainment, career ambitions—that can drown out God’s voice if we’re not careful.
+Our culture is filled with distractions—social media, entertainment, career ambitions, success —that can drown out God’s voice if we’re not careful.

 Biblical Example: Martha was so distracted by serving that she missed the opportunity to sit at Jesus’ feet like Mary (Luke 10:38-42).